National insurance explainer (Budget October 2024 update)

 Yes.
 It’s a bit complicated, but here goes.

 NICs are paid by employees, employers and the self-employed.
 The amounts of NICs payable and the rules for collecting them depend upon which ‘class’ of NIC is payable and the contribution rate.
-Class 1 (primary) is paid by employees, Classes 1 (secondary), 1A and 1B by employers, Classes 2 and 4 by the self-employed (albeit from April 2024 Class 2 NICs is no longer compulsory) and Class 3 is for voluntary contributions.
+Class 1 (primary) is paid by employees, Classes 1 (secondary), 1A and 1B by employers, Classes 2 and 4 by the self-employed (albeit from April 2024 Class 2 NICs are usually only ‘treated as paid’ (effectively at a zero rate) or are otherwise payable voluntarily – more on this when we explain NI for the self-employed in more detail below) and Class 3 can be paid by anyone else, including those not working (another form of voluntary NIC).

 How much NI does an employee currently pay?

 Employees are liable to primary Class 1 NICs on their earnings if they exceed the Lower Earnings Limit (LEL).
 The LEL is set at £123 per week for 2024-25.
 A zero rate of NICs is, however, charged on earnings between the LEL and the primary threshold (PT), which is set at £242 per week.
-In effect, while no NIC is paid on earnings between these two thresholds, an employee is treated as if they have made a contributory payment, which maintains their entitlement to contributory benefits.
+In effect, while no NIC is paid on earnings between these two thresholds, the NIC is ‘treated as paid’, which maintains their entitlement to contributory benefits for that payment period.
 Earnings above the PT are charged NICs at a rate of 8%, subject to a cap at the upper earnings limit (UEL), which is set at £967 per week.
 Earnings above the UEL are charged NICs at a rate of 2%.
 Where a worker has more than one concurrent employment these thresholds are applied separately against the earnings from each job (unless the businesses are connected) but liability to NIC is subject to an ‘annual maximum’ where combined earnings exceed the UEL, which broadly limits liability on combined earnings above the UEL to 2%.

 What this means is that an employee earning £20,000 this year (2024-25) will pay £594 in primary Class 1 NICs.
 An employee earning £40,000 this year will pay £2,194.
 An employee earning £60,000 this year will pay £3,210.
 These calculations assume income is evenly spread through the year.
 (You can use Which’s National Insurance Calculator to work out how much you are due to pay this year.)